thomwolf/Magic-Sand/README.md

 Magic Sand does not provide dynamic rain features (typically require a stronger GPU than the graphic card provided on a laptop).

+# Changelog
+## [unreleased]

+### Added
+- Debug feature: Kinect ROI can be seen on projector

+### Changed
+- GUI update for animal game.
+Now updates animal numbers
+- Adjusted game constants for animal game.
+- Added beginner/novice/normal/expert game mode.
+Press 1, 2, 3 or 4 to start the different modes.

+## [1.5.0] - 08-08-2017
+Initial release of Magic-Sand with Games